Table of Contents

 Sure, you could store all the cash you’re likely to need in the near future in a checking account and call it a day.
 But that would mean missing out on the many benefits of having a savings account.

-While savings accounts don’t offer the returns you could potentially get in the market, they pay interest (generally a lot more than you can earn in a checking account), while still keeping your money safe and accessible.
-This makes them ideal for housing your emergency funds and money you’re saving for shorter-term goals, like buying a car or going on vacation.
+While savings accounts may not offer the returns you could potentially get in the market, they pay interest (generally more than you can earn in a checking account), while keeping your money safe and accessible.
+This makes them ideal for storing your emergency funds and money you’re saving for shorter-term goals, such as buying a car or going on vacation.

 Here’s a closer look at the perks of having a savings account and why this type of account likely deserves a place in your financial toolkit.